 - You’re hoping to fit into one day

-- You’ve never worn, but you’re saving it for an event that may come up
+- You’ve not worn, but you’re saving it for an event that may come up

 It’s time to get rid of it!